amm009uk/MultiSensor/README.md

 1.5 Added over the air serial output with Telnet (RemoteDebug library)

 -------------------------------------------------------------------------------------------------------------
-## Setup device
+## Device Setup
 1. Flash SPIFFs to upload the configuration files - MultiSensor/data/config.json.
 You may modify the contents prior to upload but not necessary

 2. Flash firmware

-3. Device will initially come up with its own *Access Point* called esp8266-xxxxxxx.
+3. Device will initially come up with its own *Access Point* called esp82XX-xxxxxxx.
 Connect to this and configure WiFi parameters.
 Once saved, device will reboot and connect to your WiFi
    See section **Finding device IP Address**

-4. Once device is connected to WiFi, connect to it using browser
+4. Once device is connected to WiFi, connect to it using a Browser.
+User/Password are stored in MultiSensor/src/User.h

-5. Configure device parameters on web page and save
-   Once saved, device will reboot and reconnect to your WiFi
+5. Configure device parameters on web page and save settings.
+Once saved, device will reboot and reconnect to your WiFi and MQTT Broker

-6. All sensors will send their own MQTT message as appropriate.
+6. All sensors will now send their own MQTT message as appropriate

+- Above steps should be done over USB-->Serial interface until device is fully functioning
+- Future firmware updates can be performed over the air with no need for USB-->Serial interface

 7. Test all sensors and once ok, turn off debugging and upload new compiled firmware
    See section **Debug - Serial/Telnet output**

-- Above steps above should be done over USB-->Serial interface until device is fully functioning.
-- Future firmware updates can be performed over the air no need for USB-->Serial interface.

 -------------------------------------------------------------------------------------------------------------
 ## Finding device IP Address
 	To get the device IP address you have the following options:
 	1. Look at the Serial output where it will show on startup (assuming you have debug output turned on)
-	2. Look in your router
+	2. Look in your router to see WiFi clients
-	3. Try an mDNS browser app but this often takes time to get the ESP showing up
+	3. Try an mDNS browser app but this often takes time to get the device showing up

 	4. If already connected to WiFi and MQTT Broker, you can send a blank MQTT message as defined in user.h at "IP_REQUEST".
      Each device will respond with a MQTT message such as defined with "IP/REPLY/<deviceID>" with the IP address in the payload.